tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 1]
 - Question (ilankham−stat6250): How common it is to abbreviate the word "repository" as "repo"?
+- Question (mresendiz3-stat6250): Isn't it more common to abbreviate the word "repossess" as "repo"?

 [Course Structure Quiz, Problem 2]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 forum posts to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?
 - Answer (ilankham−stat6250): Both; however, students are encouraged to complete all assignments as written, even if they have no impact on their course grade.
+- Question (mresendiz3-stat6250): Will any partial credit be applied to the students who finished the assignment a fraction of the way through?

 [Course Structure Quiz, Problem 3]
 - Question (ilankham−stat6250): Is the requirement to complete 8 of 10 weekly quizzes to allow people to "slack off" at the end of the quarter, or is it to accommodate students enrolling in the course late, or both?
+- Answer (mresendiz3-stat6250): Both; students should take the initiative to complete all assignments in order to practice skills needed throughout the class and beyond.

 [Course Structure Quiz, Problem 4]